BeverlyAb/YOUC_Event_Page/README.md

 * **Derek Chang**
    - Map view
    - Involves creating a map that shows all the events
-   - Ability to filter events on the events coming soon
    - <a href="https://imgur.com/E7lJxcl"><img src="https://i.imgur.com/I56qT2S.gif" /></a>
 * **Tejal Patel**
    - Login View